-- 9. There is also a point of view that agriculture produce market committees (APMCs) set up under the state acts have not only impeded the development of agriculture but also have been the cause of food inflation in India.
-Critically examine. - 10.
-In view of the declining average size of land holdings in India which has made agriculture non-viable for a majority of farmers, should contract farming and land leasing be promoted in agriculture?
-Critically evaluate the pros and cons. - 11.
-What are the main constraints in transport and marketing of agricultural produce in India? - 12.
-Given the vulnerability of Indian agriculture to vagaries of nature, discuss the need for crop insurance and bring out the salient features of the Pradhan Mantri Fasal Bima Yojana (PMFBY) - 13.Assess the role of National Horticulture Mission (NHM) in boosting the production, productivity and income of horticulture farms.
+- 9. What are the main bottlenecks in upstream and downstream process of marketing of agricultural products in India? - 10.
+There is also a point of view that agriculture produce market committees (APMCs) set up under the state acts have not only impeded the development of agriculture but also have been the cause of food inflation in India.
+Critically examine. - 11.In view of the declining average size of land holdings in India which has made agriculture non-viable for a majority of farmers, should contract farming and land leasing be promoted in agriculture?
+Critically evaluate the pros and cons. - 12.
+What are the main constraints in transport and marketing of agricultural produce in India? - 13.
+Given the vulnerability of Indian agriculture to vagaries of nature, discuss the need for crop insurance and bring out the salient features of the Pradhan Mantri Fasal Bima Yojana (PMFBY) - 14.
+Assess the role of National Horticulture Mission (NHM) in boosting the production, productivity and income of horticulture farms.
 How far has it succeeded in increasing the income of farmers?